TechWhizKid/sqlite3dbee/README.md

 # SQLite Database Management Command-Line Tool

 Effortlessly manage SQLite databases with this versatile command-line tool built in Python.
-Simplify tasks such as creating databases, managing tables, manipulating data, and encrypting/decrypting sql files, all through a user-friendly interface.
+Simplify tasks such as creating databases, managing tables, manipulating data, and encrypting/decrypting sql files, all through a user-friendly command line interface.

 ## Features